iamjanvijay/codeforces-jvj_iit-submissions/README.md

 # Codeforces Submissions ( Algorithmic Problems )
-This repository includes solutions to Algorithmic problems on codeforces, which I have solved in under username "jvj_iit".
+This repository includes solutions to Algorithmic problems on codeforces, which I have solved under username "jvj_iit".

 To access the problem corresponding to a solution, use the following URL :